 2. Be Honest

 This point cannot be emphasized enough.
 It takes more than a good first impression to land a position, it takes a good, honest first impression.
 “You need to be truthful in your resume, don’t over-embellish because if it’s found to be untruthful, it’s quickly a turn-off,” says Lovell.
 You may be concerned that you don’t have enough knowledge of a certain technology or skill to be qualified, but Lovell has a simple method that will highlight your strengths and put a positive spin on weak areas.
 “Just in general, when people interview, they need to read the job description of the job they’re applying for and highlight what’s listed in the job description that you know how to do well.
 And then you talk about those things,” Lovell adds, “If you’re asked about technology that you’re not familiar with, you can simply say that I’m still in the process of learning or I’m eager to learn more… You’re acknowledging that hey, I don’t know anything about it, but it sounds cool.”
-If you’re willing to put in the effort to grow your skills, interviewers will be more inclined to look past any areas where you may be lacking, which brings us to our third tip…
+If you’re willing to put in the effort to grow your skills, interviewers will be more inclined to look past any areas where you may be lacking, which brings us to the third of our interview tips…

 3. Show Eagerness